Trojan horse (computing)

+In computing, a trojan horse (or simply trojan; often capitalized, but see below) is a kind of malware that misleads users as to its true intent by disguising itself as a normal program.

-Trojans generally spread by some form of social engineering; for example, where a user is duped into executing an email attachment disguised to appear innocuous (e.g., a routine form to be filled in), or by clicking on some fake advertisement on social media or anywhere else.
-Although their payload can be anything, many modern forms act as a backdoor, contacting a controller who can then have unauthorized access to the affected computer.
-Ransomware attacks are often carried out using a Trojan.
+Trojans are generally spread by some form of social engineering.
+For example, a user may be duped into executing an email attachment disguised to appear innocuous (e.g., a routine form to be filled in), or into clicking on a fake advertisement on the Internet.
+Although their payload can be anything, many modern forms act as a backdoor, contacting a controller who can then have unauthorized access to the affected device.
+Ransomware attacks are often carried out using a trojan.

-Unlike computer viruses and worms, Trojans generally do not attempt to inject themselves into other files or otherwise propagate themselves.
+Unlike computer viruses and worms, trojans generally do not attempt to inject themselves into other files or otherwise propagate themselves.

-Use of the term
+Origins of the term

+The term is derived from the ancient Greek story of the deceptive Trojan Horse that led to the fall of the city of Troy.

-It's not clear where or when the concept, and this term for it, was first used, but by 1971 the first Unix manual assumed its readers knew both:
+It is unclear where and when the computing concept, and this term for it, originated; but by 1971 the first Unix manual assumed its readers knew both.

 Another early reference is in a US Air Force report in 1974 on the analysis of vulnerability in the Multics computer systems.

-It was made popular by Ken Thompson in his 1983 Turing Award acceptance lecture "Reflections on Trusting Trust", subtitled: To what extent should one trust a statement that a program is free of Trojan horses?
-Perhaps it is more important to trust the people who wrote the software.
-He mentioned that he knew about the possible existence of Trojans from a report on the security of Multics.
+The term "Trojan horse" was popularized by Ken Thompson in his 1983 Turing Award acceptance lecture "Reflections on Trusting Trust", subtitled: "To what extent should one trust a statement that a program is free of Trojan horses?
+Perhaps it is more important to trust the people who wrote the software."
+He mentioned that he knew about the possible existence of trojans from a report on the security of Multics.